 The LED unit falls under the Community Services section of the municipality and is implemented and facilitated by the LED Officer who reports directly to the Manager of Community Services.
-The municipality has successfully resuscitated all sub-forum that will make up the Mkhambathini Local Economic Development Forum.
+The municipality has successfully resuscitated all sub-forum that will make up the Mkhambathini Local Eco- nomic Development Forum.
 The Business forum, Tourism Forum, Agri-forum and Informal Traders forum all meet bi-annually.
-The Mkhambathini Local Economic Development Forum will be up and running at the start of 2020/2021 financial year.
-The municipality's LED Manager participates in the District LED Forum.
-The Municipality also participates in various LED clusters and forums coordinated by the District as part of the District Development Model.
+The Mkhambathini Local Economic Development Forum will be up and running at the start of 2018/2019 financial year.

-MONITORING AND EVALUATION PLAN
+MONITORING AND EVALUATIONPLAN